Frequently Asked Homeschool Questions

 This is a simple way for one parent to register multiple children, keep everything organized, and receive all communication in one convenient inbox while creating separate email credentials for each individual child in Censova.

-Are Censova modules year-long courses?
+Are Censova courses year-long courses?

 How much time will it take to do Censova each day?

 The goal is mastery, not speed.
-Because the platform adjusts to each student’s performance and needs, they’re encouraged to keep going until they feel confident, not just finish for the sake of finishing—unlike a traditional worksheet.
+Because the platform adjusts to each student’s performance and needs, they’re encouraged to keep going until they feel confident, not just finish for the sake of finishing, unlike a traditional worksheet.

 Created with